 - Use only fuel stoves.
 Campfires are not allowed in bush camps.

 There you go!
 Camping in the Grampians is definitely one of the most breathtaking escapes from Melbourne.
 I hope that these tips help you on your next camping in the Grampians.
-What’s your favorite camping experience?
+What’s your favourite camping experience?
 Share it with us in the comment section below.

 This guest article was brought to you by Robin Salvador; a part-time travel blogger, part-time digital marketing consultant for Baron Travel Packages, and full-time dreamer.
 He loves the photographic medium for expressing what he loves about life.
 He always finds himself lost during travel.
 But he loves unfamiliar territories and finding his way around.
-Aside from his taste for adventure, he loves two things while traveling – meeting new friends and food.
+Aside from his taste for adventure, he loves two things while travelling – meeting new friends and food.